aumpierre-unb/PonchonSavarit.jl/README.md

 ### stages

-stages omputes the number of theoretical stages of a distillation column using the Ponchon-Savarit method given a x-h-y-H matrix of the liquid and the vapor fractions at equilibrium and their enthalpies,
+stages computes the number of theoretical stages of a distillation column using the Ponchon-Savarit method given a x-h-y-H matrix of the liquid and the vapor fractions at equilibrium and their enthalpies,